Mika Salamanca: Philanthropy

+Prior to her PBB stint, it was revealed that Salamanca regularly visited charities and had helped several young people complete their education.
+She also shared during a PBB task that she prioritizes helping the youth.

-In 2025, Salamanca donated her entire Pinoy Big Brother cash prize of ₱1,000,000 (around US$17,450) to Duyan ni Maria, a Pampanga-based non-profit organization focused on providing education and support to underprivileged children.
+In 2025, Salamanca, together with her partner on the show, Brent Manalo, donated her entire Pinoy Big Brother cash prize of ₱1,000,000 (around US$17,450) to Duyan ni Maria, a Pampanga-based non-profit organization focused on providing education and support to underprivileged children.
 She expressed her strong belief in the value of education, stating that Duyan ni Maria ensures children under their care receive an education that will benefit them in the future.

 The same year, Salamanca opened a donation drive to aid victims of Severe Tropical Storm Crising and the southwest monsoon.
-She further volunteered in two soup kitchens to aid victims of the typhoons, working with the Angat Bayanihan Volunteer Network of the Angat Buhay Foundation.
-Salamanca also donated to the Animal Kingdom Foundation (AKF)'s "Barkyanihan Project," which supports the welfare of animals affected by natural disasters.
-Additionally, she announced that 60% of the revenue generated from her YouTube video with Manalo, titled 1 Shot, 1 Cringe, would be donated to charity.
+She volunteered in two soup kitchens to aid victims of the typhoons, working with the Angat Bayanihan Volunteer Network of the Angat Buhay Foundation.
+She donated to the Animal Kingdom Foundation's Barkyanihan Project, which supports the welfare of animals affected by natural disasters.
+She announced that 60% of the revenue generated from her YouTube video with Manalo, "1 Shot, 1 Cringe", would be donated to charity.

+On September 8, 2025, she presented and introduced Lipad to the public, a book she wrote and intended to read during her charity visits.
+She revealed that it was originally meant to be a gift for the charities she would visit; however, her management encouraged her to sell the book, so that the proceeds could also go to charity.

+During her book promotion, she visited a children's hospital and also led a book-reading session at the Book Nook Literacy Mission, where she read to and distributed copies of her book to 500 children.

+On September 30, 2025, she collaborated with Aquaflask where all the proceeds from every purchase would go to her chosen charity.

+On December 6, 2025, Salamanca held a reading session of Lipad for children battling acute lymphocytic leukemia.